-The Clermont County Public Defender’s Office represents people not able to afford a lawyer in criminal and other cases for which they could lose their liberty (i.e., be incarcerated).
+The Clermont County Public Defender’s Office represents people not able to afford a lawyer in criminal and other cases for which they could go to jail.
 These cases include felonies, misdemeanors, and juvenile cases.
 In order to be eligible for representation by a public defender, the person must be indigent – that is, without assets or income sufficient to afford a lawyer as determined by current guidelines.
-To show indigency, a defendant must fill out an Affidavit of Indigency, which can be found here.
+To show indigency, an applicant must fill out a Financial Disclosure Form, which can be found here.

 What We Don’t Do